"

 Self-Report Surveys

 Another method of monitoring crime is through the use of self-report surveys.
-Unlike crime data collected through police reports or victimization surveys, self-report crime surveys directly inquire about individuals’ participation in illegal activities, irrespective of whether or not the activity was reported to the police.
-These surveys are particularly effective in uncovering data on victimless crimes, where there may not be a direct victim, such as illicit drug use.
+Unlike crime data collected through police reports or victimization surveys, self-report crime surveys directly inquire about individuals’ participation in illegal activities irrespective of whether the activity was reported to the police.
+These surveys are particularly effective in uncovering data on victimless crimes where there may not be a direct victim, as in illicit drug use.
 Typically, these surveys are administered anonymously to large groups of individuals, often in school, community, or household settings.

 Limitations of Self-Report Crime Surveys